-4.3 Programming Using MeasureLINK[TM]
+4.3 Programming Using MeasureLINKTM for the 240 Series

-The MeasureLINK[TM] utility acts as a virtual user interface for the 240 Series input module.
+The MeasureLINKTM for the 240 Series acts as a virtual user interface for the 240 Series input module.
 It communicates with one Model 240 module at a time, and no data is stored on the PC once the module is disconnected.
 In most cases, commands and configurations are applied to the Model 240 instantly, and settings are saved to the 240 Series input module's internal memory.
 Once configuration is complete, it is safe to disconnect the 240 Series input module.